enthought/edge-examples/streamlit-app-example/README.md

   modify it step by step with your own code.
 It's much easier to incrementally modify a working system than to develop one from scratch.

-* First, try to run the app via `python -m ci watch`.
+* First, try to run the app via `python -m ci watch backend`.
 That will run it outside of the JupyterHub machinery, and makes it easier to get log output.
   If your app doesn't work for a simple reason like a missing dependency or a syntax error, this will catch it.

+* You can check to see that the application container and its `startup-script.sh` configuration is working by running it with `python -m ci standalone`.
+This will start up the container and make it browseable at `http://localhost:8888`, which is where JupyterHub will expect it to be visible.

 * When running from a local JupyterHub instance with `python -m ci start`, you can use Docker to get the logs from your container.
 Use `docker ps` to find